codingFreak-Adisin/Av-Automation-V1/README.md

 6) Arduino Uno
 7) Some jumper wires

-We used some libraries, which were downloaded inside the IDE, and some of them were included in a zip file.
+I used some libraries, which were downloaded inside the IDE, and some of them were included in a zip file.
 All the Arduino code was written in C programming language

+Here is the demo video of the project -: https://youtu.be/QeoJKji4J0Y

+I hope you like the project :)